-In addition, it includes the allocation of resources efficiently and ensures a project’s success.
+In addition, it includes the efficient allocation of resources and ensures a project’s success.
 It also contains the details of different resources such as personnel, tools, machinery, materials, fees, etc., needed for the project.
 Money is not considered part of the Resource Breakdown Structure (RBS), but only the resources bought from it are included.

 Significance & Benefits of the Resource Breakdown Structure (RBS)